intel/trustauthority-client-for-python/inteltrustauthorityclient/nvgpu/README.md

     return None #error condition
 ```

-## Unit Tests
-To run the tests, refer [Readme](../../../test/README.md).

-## Code of Conduct and Contributing

-See the [CONTRIBUTING](../../../CONTRIBUTING.md) file for information on how to contribute to this project.
-The project follows the [ Code of Conduct](../../../CODE_OF_CONDUCT.md).

 ## License

-This source is distributed under the BSD-style license found in the [LICENSE](../../../LICENSE)
+This source is distributed under the BSD-style license found in the [LICENSE](../../LICENSE)
 file.

 <br><br>